- How do you find your candidates?

 When we assist you in hiring a permanent employee, there is a flat fee.
 When we provide you with temporary staffing services, we bill you weekly.
 If your law firm is hired to represent another company and you wish us to bill your client directly, we would be pleased to make those accommodations.

 In temporary staffing situations, we are the employer of record.
 We withhold their federal, state and local taxes, and pay the required social security, Medicare, unemployment insurance, disability insurance, and Worker’s Compensation.
-In addition, we also provide vacation days and holiday pay and other benefits for candidates involved in long-term assignments.

 - How do we end a staffing assignment?